 Though taking collagen supplements could help improve the appearance of your skin, more research is needed to determine how well these supplements work to support other aspects of your health.

 For right now, it seems the verdict is still out.

 If you want to add collagen to your diet to see if you see any results, you could try adding protein-rich foods like meat, fish, dairy and bone broth to your plate.
 If those aren’t your thing, you can try adding a collagen supplement to the mix.

-The overall point here is that collagen — whether you’re adding collagen-rich foods to your diet or delving into the world of collagen supplements — may not be a magical cure-all or anti-aging miracle, but if you’re interested in seeing what it can do for you, there are plenty of ways to give it a try.
+The overall point here is that collagen — whether you’re adding collagen-rich foods to your diet or delving into the world of collagen supplements — may not be a magical cure-all or wrinkle reduction miracle, but if you’re interested in seeing what it can do for you, there are plenty of ways to give it a try.